parse-community/docs/_includes/flutter/objects.md

 ### Many-to-Many Relationships

 Many-to-many relationships are modeled using `ParseRelation`.
 This works similar to storing an array of `ParseObject`s in a key, except that you don't need to fetch all of the objects in a relation at once.
 In addition, this allows `ParseRelation` to scale to many more objects than the array of `ParseObject` approach.
 For example, a `User` may have many `Posts` that she might like.
 In this case, you can store the set of `Posts` that a `User` likes using `relation`.
-In order to add a `Post` to the "likes" list of the `User`, you can do:
+To add a `Post` to the "likes" list of the `User`, you can do:

 ```dart
 final user = ParseUser.currentUser();